 Students interested in pursuing a specific topic or issue for credit may elect to take MPH 590, Independent Study for 1-6 credits.
-Independent study classes must have prior approval of department head.
-Students identify a faculty member with whom they wish to conduct the Independent Study, establish a plan of action, complete the following form, and obtain the necessary signatures before they may enroll in the course.
+Independent study classes must have prior approval of the department head.
+Students identify a faculty member with whom they wish to conduct the Independent Study, establish a plan of action, complete the appropriate form, and obtain the necessary signatures before they may enroll in the course.
+The form is available at the department web site.